Casey Schmidt

-Casey Schmidt (born 16 June 1981 in the United States) is an American retired soccer player.
+Casey Schmidt (born 16 June 1981) is an American retired soccer player.

 Career

 In the summer of 2000, Schmidt trained with a professional team in Brazil.

 In 2003, he was drafted by Colorado Rapids in the MLS and scored 9 goals in preseason.
 However, he failed to score in 13 league appearances that year and was released at the end of the season.